athomasoriginal/dotfiles/README.md

 ### duti

 - duti is a program built to make it easier to configure which filetypes are opened by which application.
 For example, lets say you want all `.html` files to be opened by `Atom` and not the default browser, we can configure this in Duti.
 For more info, see the .duti` file.

-section - iterm2: where the preferences are located / if you don't want to use my preferences - comment it out

-section - screen: where the screenshots are stored